john-cd/rust_howto/bk/src/introduction/index.md

 This book is a complement to similar works:

 - [Rust by Example][book~rust-by-example~book]↗ is similar in concept - a collection of runnable examples - but not in scope, as it focuses solely on the Rust language and standard library.
 - The [Rust Cookbook][book~rust-cookbook]↗ community project shares very similar goals with this book.
 While it is the official "cookbook" for Rust, few updates have been made in the last 4 years.
 Many of its examples no longer work.
 Several crates it references are no longer maintained.
-The author therefore decided to merge the contents of the `Rust Cookbook` into this book and refresh its examples.
+The author therefore decided to merge the (public domain) contents of the `Rust Cookbook` into this book and refresh its examples.

 {{#include refs.incl.md}}
 {{#include ../refs/link-refs.md}}